Skip to main content

 (B) The superintendent shall not refuse to issue a license to an applicant because of a conviction of or plea of guilty or no contest to an offense unless the refusal is in accordance with section 9.79 of the Revised Code.

-(f) Notices regarding the scheduling of hearings and all other matters not described in division (C)(1)(a) of this section shall be sent by ordinary mail to the licensee or applicant and to the attorney of the licensee or applicant.
+(2) Notices regarding the scheduling of hearings and all other matters for which Chapter 119. of the Revised Code does not require a particular type of service shall be sent by ordinary mail to the licensee or applicant and to the attorney of the licensee or applicant.

 Section 3916.16 | Conditions permitting entering into viatical settlement contract within two-year period commencing with date of issuance of insurance policy or certificate.